2018 SHITBOX RALLY TERMS AND CONDITIONS

 - Subject to amendment in accordance with these Terms and Conditions, the Shitbox Rally commences on 19th May 2018 and ends 25th May 2018 (Rally Period).

 - Participants must be over 18 years of age on 19th May 2018 and hold a full current driver’s licence in order to participate in the Shitbox Rally.

 - To enter the Shitbox Rally (Entry) each team must:

 - pay a registration fee of $725 (inc GST) per team (payable upon acceptance of Entry); and

-- raise a minimum of $4,000 (Fundraising Amount), $1,000 of which must be raised at least 3 months before the start of the Rally Period and $2,000 raised at least 2 months before the start of the Rally Period and $3,500 raised at least 1 month before the start of the Rally Period.
+- raise a minimum of $4,000 (Fundraising Amount), $1,000 of which must be raised at least 3 months before the start of the Rally Period, $2,000 raised at least 2 months before the start of the Rally Period and $3,500 raised at least 1 month before the start of the Rally Period.
 Teams may continue to fundraise until the end of the Rally Period.

 - Prior to the start of the Rally Period, each Participant must also provide the Shitbox Rally Organisers with reasonable proof that they have obtained and shall maintain during the Rally Period appropriate insurance covering their participation in Shitbox Rally.
 Appropriate insurance includes, without limitation, compulsory third party insurance.
 Participants should talk to their broker concerning third party property insurance (in case Participants damage someone else’s vehicle or property with their vehicle) and travel or health insurance that includes ambulance cover.
 The Shitbox Rally Organisers reserve the right to decline to allow any Participant who has not obtained appropriate insurance cover to participate in the Shitbox Rally, in the Shitbox Rally Organisers’ absolute discretion, whether before or after Entry by that Participant’s team.